Pots of Gold at the End of the Rainbow: What is Success for Open Source Contributors?: Conclusion

 \section{Conclusion}

-In this paper, we investigate how OSS contributors define success.
-OSS has considerably changed over the last 20 years, from a generation of code-oriented volunteers to an ecosystem in which industry consortia push OSS projects forward with a significant amount of professional and paid contributors \cite{robles2019twenty}.
+In this paper, we studied how OSS contributors define success.
+OSS has considerably changed over the last 20 years, from a generation of code-oriented volunteers to an ecosystem in which industry consortia push OSS projects forward with a significant amount of professional and paid contributors~\cite{robles2019twenty}.
 Our results show that OSS contributors have a broader perspective on success than the narrow focus on code-related activities---which is better supported by current tools and practices.

-Our study of 27 interviews with well-recognized OSS contributors and a follow-up survey of 193 OSS contributors reveal a multi-faceted definition of success.
-We found 26 categories of definitions through our interviews and framed them through the theoretical lens of an existing success model by Dries et al.~\cite{dries2008career}.

-Our analysis shows that success is a multi-faceted complex concept, including both objective and subjective accomplishments.
-Even tangible items such as ``money" can mean different things to different people (e.g., a way to advance in career or a way to secure a living).
-Despite its vastly different philosophy of contribution, OSS actually provides similar avenues for success as in more traditional career models.
-A key difference from other traditional models however was the predominance of success definitions in the interpersonal dimension.
-This was common across all respondents irrespective of gender, role, or employment status in OSS.
+Our study of 27 interviews with well-recognized OSS contributors and a follow-up survey of 193 OSS contributors reveals a multi-faceted definition of success.
+We found 26 categories of definitions through our interviews and framed them through the theoretical lens of an existing success model~\cite{dries2008career}.
+Our analysis shows that success includes objective and subjective accomplishments.
+Even tangibles such as ``money" can have different meanings to different people (e.g., a way to advance in career or a way to secure a living).

 In conclusion, we hope our work in revealing the nuanced definitions of success that OSS contributors have can help us find out how to support diverse individuals with diverse backgrounds.
 Let us work together to support the different contribution pathways to help individuals reach that elusive pot of gold at the end of the rainbow.